dubsnipe/marshprinter/README.md

 Licensing
 ==============

 Add here the license that your project's source code has been subjected to.
-We would also love it if you add the attribution note for the following layout at the end of this file.
+We would also love it if you add the attribution note for the template at the end of this file.

-> This README.md layout has been developed by the openhardware.sv community in order to make project documentation easier.
-This layout has been protected under a CC BY license.
+> This README.md template has been developed by the openhardware.sv community in order to make project documentation easier.
+This template has been protected under a CC BY license.
 You can modify it and redistribute it as long as you keep this author attribution note.